-When you discuss issues with a Member or staff, you should always have an "ask," i.e. support increased funding, co-sponsor a bill, sign onto a letter.
+When you discuss issues with a Member or staff, you should always have an "ask," i.e. sign onto a letter, issue a resolution, demonstrate support for services or programs.
 This should be the first thing that you do after introducing yourself or the group.
-Staffers will tend to have writing materials on hand and will typically first write down who you are and then your ask.